ldrumm/libbeemo/docs/source/building.rst

    Due to the overhead, this doesn't happen often.
 -  Macintosh builds are done infrequently, but generally par with the Linux builds.
--  The test suite and general functionality of the library is excercised on Win32 using MinGW on a fairly regular basis.
+-  The test suite and general functionality of the library is exercised on Win32 using MinGW on a fairly regular basis.
 Though not part of the automated test suite, Windows is considered a target platform.